-SAN DIEGO (KGTV) – San Diego County Fair-goers are getting the unique chance to ride on a fair ride once housed at Michael Jackson's Neverland Ranch.
+SAN DIEGO (KGTV) – San Diego County Fair-goers are getting the same thrill Michael Jackson once enjoyed – on a classic fair ride.

-The Wave Swinger, a 44-foot high pink base with free-flowing swings, spent about a decade at the pop star’s home.
+The Wave Swinger, a 44-foot high pink base with free-flowing swings, spent about a decade at the pop star’s Neverland Ranch.
 You can see it in aerial views of the sprawling property.

 “He saw it at an event and wanted it,” said Corey Oakley, Vice President of Helm and Sons Amusements, which owns the ride.

 It’s a point of pride for Helm and Sons, a carnival family that started with grandfather Larry Davis and his ‘Carnival Time Shows’.